ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-19-outsourcing-software-development-choosing-right-provider.md

 ## Choosing the Right Developer

-### Verifying a providers’ credibility
+### Verifying a providers' credibility

 #### Local Software Developers

 Dealing with a local provider does have some advantages, as it allows you face-to-face interaction and the ability to visit their physical office location.
 There are times you can get a gut feeling or sense about someone and their company in person that is difficult to do via email, Skype or other online communication sources.

-Additionally, you may be able to find local clients they have done business with in the past, who can give you an opinion on the overall value of the provider’s services and tell about the details of their own experience.
+Additionally, you may be able to find local clients they have done business with in the past, who can give you an opinion on the overall value of the provider's services and tell about the details of their own experience.

-While dealing with a local provider does add an element of easy research, you still need to search the internet for comments, reviews and information about the provider’s business.
+While dealing with a local provider does add an element of easy research, you still need to search the internet for comments, reviews and information about the provider's business.
 They may be local to you, but chances are they have done work nationally or even internationally, with some type of rating and feedback given on third-party websites.

 #### Offshore Software Developers